Bumping into the species scale with the scalar potential: Introduction

 A second point is to have a field direction that starts at a maximum and asymptotes to zero, as in Figure \ref{fig:Ls} for $\Lambda_s$ and \ref{fig:m55774potdist} for $V$.
 This is way less trivial than it seems in multifield potentials.
 Indeed, in most compactifications that give rise to a potential, some fields are stabilized, while others remain flat, none of which matches the desired behaviour.
 The dilaton potential is known to asymptote to zero \cite{Dine:1985he}, but the dilaton is typically stabilised at a minimum in a de Sitter solution; we will make this manifest in Figure \ref{fig:3dpotphi} and \ref{fig:3drhotau}.
 Here, we will then be guided by the de Sitter tachyonic direction \cite{Danielsson:2012et, Andriot:2021rdy}, and will comment more in Section \ref{sec:m55774} on its asymptotics.

 Finally, in a multifield scalar potential, one should pick a field trajectory along which to study the evolution of the rate $|\nabla V|/V$ or $\epsilon_V$.
 We choose to consider the steepest descent, defined by following the path that minimizes the most the potential; we do so numerically.
 Note that this trajectory starts along the tachyonic direction mentioned above, but then typically deviates from it.
 While the steepest descent trajectory can be defined universally, it also has the advantage to get the tightest constraints on the potential, since it minimizes it.
 This is interesting in view of \eqref{LV}, as the species scale could then also get minimized and thus bring a tight cut-off scale.
 The result is that along this trajectory, we observe a bump in $\epsilon_V$: see Figure \ref{fig:m55774epsilondist}, similarly to the one for $\Lambda_s$ in Figure \ref{fig:Lsratio}.
-The steepest descent trajectory is however difficult to handle analytically, and it is then the purpose of Section \ref{sec:bump} to understand how a bump can be generated along that path.
-In particular, note that the steepest descent does not necessarily correspond to a deep valley in the potential, a point we will comment on in Section \ref{sec:steep}.\\
+The steepest descent trajectory is however difficult to handle analytically (see Section \ref{sec:steep}), and it is then the purpose of Section \ref{sec:bump} to understand how a bump can be generated along that path.\\

 This note is organised as follows.
 We first provide more details on the species scale and its moduli dependence in Section \ref{sec:Ls}.
 We then explain in Section \ref{sec:approppot} how to find a de Sitter solution, its scalar potential and a field direction that exhibit the desired properties.
 We end up picking the de Sitter solution $m_{5577}^+ 4$ that we present, together with its scalar potential.
 We further discuss the steepest descent procedure and its results in Section \ref{sec:steep}.
 We then turn to finding the origin of the bump in $\epsilon_V$, displayed in Figure \ref{fig:m55774epsilondist}, in Section \ref{sec:bump}.
 To that end, we investigate the dependence of the potential (exponential or linear) on the various fields that seem to contribute to the steepest descent trajectory.
 Two lemmas presented in Section \ref{sec:expan}, on properties of scalar potentials with pure exponential dependence, are proven in Appendix \ref{ap:proofs}.
 We conclude with an outlook in Section \ref{sec:outlook}.